GoogleChrome/developer.chrome.com/site/en/blog/viewport-resize-behavior/index.md

 Accepted values for `interactive-widget` are:

-- `resizes-visual` = Resize only the Visual Viewport but not the Layout Viewport
+- `resizes-visual`: Resize only the Visual Viewport but not the Layout Viewport.
-- `resizes-content` = Resize both the Visual Viewport and Layout Viewport
+- `resizes-content`: Resize both the Visual Viewport and Layout Viewport.
-- `overlays-content` = Do not resize any viewport
+- `overlays-content`: Do not resize any viewport.

 Visualized, the settings have this effect on the various viewports: